Analog-Labs/chain-connectors/chains/ethereum/server/README.md

     Fetches current block using RPC and returns its identifier.

 ### `balance`:
     Fetches account balance from on chain and returns it.
+It takes two arguments:
+    `address`: Address of account we want to fetch balance of.
+    `block`: block identifier of block at which we want to fetch balance of account.

+### `faucet`:
+    This method is used to fund an account with some amount of tokens in testnet.
+It takes two arguments:
+    `address`: Address of account we want to fund.
+    `amount`: Amount of tokens we want to fund.

 ### `metadata`:
-    This call is used to fetch nonce of account, and returns it with chain id and gas price for specified transaction.
+    This call is used to fetch nonce of account, It takes two arguments:
+    `public_key`: This is the public key of sender.
+    `options`: This is Params needed to create metadata.
+For ethereum chain it takes `destination`: Address of receivier.
+        `amount`: Amount to be transfered to receiver.
+        `data`: encoded input data for call

+     It returns `EthereumMetadata` which includes `chain_id`, `nonce` and gas details for transaction.

 ### `submit`:
-    Submit signed transaction to chain and returns the transaction id.
+    It takes transaction bytes which is signed transaction bytes and it Submits signed transaction to chain and return its transaction id.

 ### `block`:
-    This function takes a block index or hash and returns block transaction and operations happened in that transaction.
+    This function takes `PartialBlockIdentifier` which contains a block index or hash and returns block transaction and operations happened in that transaction.

 ### `block_transaction`:
+    This function takes:
+    `block`: Which is a block identifier of block from which we want to fetch transaction from.
+    `tx`: Transaction identifier of transaction we want to fetch.
-    This function returns a specific transaction and its operations within specified block.
+    And returns a specific transaction and its operations within specified block.

 ### `call`:
     Required arguments: